Protean-Samagra/Agri-Doctor/Readme.md

 ## Machine learning model
   1. Run the model (disease_detction.ipynb)
-  2. Save it as a .keras file
+  2. Save it as a .keras file / use the previously saved file
   3. Use the local location of the .keras file in the app.py file.

 ## Usage